anilesh-prajapati/Story-Generator-and-Reviewer-with-OpenAI-API/README.md

 # Story Generator and Reviewer with OpenAI API

-This project utilizes OpenAI's API to generate and review stories based on user input.
+This project utilizes OpenAI's API to generate stories and review stories based on user input.
 It provides an interface powered by Gradio for easy interaction.

 ## Overview